crater-invoice/crater-docs/installation.md

 ### Step 1 : Download

-[Download](https://github.com/bytefuryco/crater/archive/master.zip)the Crater package and unzip the downloaded package.
+[Download](https://github.com/bytefuryco/crater/archive/master.zip) the Crater package and unzip the downloaded package.

-Alternatively, You can Clone the repository from github <https://github.com/bytefuryco/crater>.
+Alternatively, If you are a developer.
+Follow the installation steps for your project on [this Link](./developer-guide.md)

 ### Step 2 : Upload to Server